Where to See Christmas Tree Lightings in San Francisco

 Drifter Organics was founded by mother-daughter duo Dawn Marie and Micaela Hoo in Oakland.
 Due to Micaela’s lifelong chronic illnesses and inability to find products that wouldn’t irritate her skin, her mother took it upon herself to create custom body butters infused with essential oils for her daughter.
 When Micaela’s skin cleared up thanks to the high-quality skincare products, Drifter Organics was born.

-The female-owned business sells products that are vegan, plant-based, non-GMO, gluten- and paraben-free—if you wouldn’t eat it, then you probably wouldn’t put it on your face.
-Products include face oils, body butters, and lip balms that treat your skin with care and kindness.
+The women-owned business sells products that are vegan, plant-based, non-GMO, and gluten- and paraben-free—it’s so natural that you could eat it if you really wanted to.
+The company’s products include face oils, body butters, and lip balms that treat your skin with care and kindness.
 Buying from Drifter Organics is a win-win: You’re supporting a small, women-owned business while also cleansing your skin from toxic chemicals.
 What’s not to like?

-Based in San Francisco, Monastery Made was established by Athena Hewett after she experienced the power of aromatherapy and natural skincare in the Greek Cyclades.
+Based in San Francisco, Monastery Made was started by Athena Hewitt after she experienced the power of aromatherapy and natural skincare products in the Greek Cyclades.
 Inspired by her grandmother’s holistic recipes for purifying and healing skin, she spent years studying and practicing skincare before opening her own studio.

-Hewett started treating her patients with various methods of oil cleansing, water-free moisturizing, and alcohol- and salt-free skincare.
+Hewitt began treating her patients with various methods of oil cleansing, water-free moisturizing, and alcohol- and salt-free skincare items.
 She also introduced a collection of natural skincare products containing essential oils with non-irritating properties.
-Now, she sells cream serums, gels, moisturizers, face oils, and body oils in their purest form.
-Keeping her grandmother’s legacy alive, the woman-owned business incorporates ingredients such as ambrette seed, clary sage, damask rose, lavender, and many other all-natural elements.
+Now, she sells cream serums, gels, moisturizers, and face and body oils in their purest form.
+The woman-owned business incorporates all-natural ingredients—including ambrette seed, clary sage, damask rose, and lavender—into each product.

 While working as a Hollywood publicist in 2009, Ariel Gordon Maffei launched her business from her Santa Monica apartment.
 She wanted to create jewelry that could be a wardrobe staple and transition well, so she began making highly customizable pieces designed to be layered and collected over time.